My keto Thai green curry with chicken is a quick, easy and tasty dinner that is on the table in 20 minutes. Great with cauliflower rice!

 Instructions

 - Remove the hard outer leaves of the lemongrass and discard.
 Chop lemongrass.
-Add together with the garlic, curry paste and lime zest and fry another couple of minutes.
+Add together with the minced garlic, curry paste and lime zest and fry another couple of minutes.

 - Pour in the coconut milk, chicken stock and lime juice (and fish sauce, if using).
 Turn down the heat, cover with a lid and simmer for 10 minutes.